DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 To support the activities of the working group, there are activities that are coordinated throughout the year.

 #### 3.3.1 *Q1*

 - charter review session for community feedback and input on the working group itself, including amendments to the charter

 #### 3.3.2 *Q2*

 #### 3.3.3 *Q3*

+- coinciding with steering committee elections a review of working group manager appointments
 #### 3.3.4 *Q4*

+- project goal setting and scoping

 ## 4. Working Group Resources